JonathanLiu25/FSA/cs-02-fql/lecture-notes.md

 We're doing that because it simplifies the problem at hand—we're focusing on JS, data persistence, understanding how a DBMS might work internally.
 If you're brave enough, feel free to take on the async challenge, but I don't recommend it.

 It's also maybe sort-of OK for a DBMS to be blocking like this.

+---

+# Indexing

+Provides a performance boost when looking up things in our tables, especially useful for repeated queries!

+"Pre-orders" the database according a column or certain column—effectively prepared for fast querying on *that* particualr column.
+(Sorted index, could be a BST.)

+Hashed index, think: glossary.
+Additional record not directly in the same table, but still accessible, that will allow us to query THAT "glossary" instead of simply searching through the whole "book".

+With an index, we look in the "index table" first to VASTLY narrow our search space.

+Is it all rainbows?

+Well: we have to manage them.
+If we update any row in a table that has been indexed, we also need to update the "index table".
+SO if we add a row, change one, or delete one.

+Also: space.
+This index table is a lot of redundant information.
+Every index table will add `O(n)` space where `n` is the number of rows in the table.

+Some downsides:

+1. Write operations will be (slightly) more expensive
+2. It will be larger

+For "enumerable" columns with a small set of values, indexing can actually slow things down.